 2018 was a milestone year for FairFX: our turnover for the year more than doubled to exceed £2 billion, and in August we passed the 1 million customer mark.
-Turnover - measured by the gross value of currency transactions sold, plus the gross value of customer funds deposited into Current Accounts - reached £2.37 billion, in line with our expectations and represented an increase of 111% on the prior year (2017: £1.12 billion).
-Excluding the effect of the acquisitions of City Forex in February 2018, turnover grew by 55.0%.
+Turnover - measured by the gross value of currency transactions sold, plus the gross value of customer funds deposited into bank accounts - reached £2.37 billion, in line with our expectations and represented an increase of 111% on the prior year (2017: £1.12 billion).
+Excluding the effect of the acquisitions of City Forex in February 2018, turnover grew by 55%.

-Group revenue increased by 68.8% to £26.1 million (2017: £15.5 million).
-On a like for like basis (excluding the effect of the acquired City Forex) the increase was 39.4% to £21.5 million.
-The percentage growth in revenues was lower than the corresponding growth in turnover, as a key part of the growth stemmed from

-International Payments (increase of 69%) and Corporate Expenses (increase of 31%), which have lower revenue margins than Currency Cards.
+Group revenue increased by 68.8% to £26.1m (2017: £15.5m).
+On a like for like basis (excluding the effect of the acquired City Forex) the increase was 39.4% to £21.5m.
+The percentage growth in revenues was lower than the corresponding growth in turnover, as a key part of the growth stemmed from International Payments (increase of 69%) and Corporate Cards (increase of 31%), which have lower revenue margins than retail cards.
 Revenue growth overall was underpinned by the Group adding 315,000 new UK-domiciled customers during 2018, bringing the total to over 1 million.

 Gross profit grew by 72% to £20.5 million (2017: £11.9 million) a higher percentage growth than the revenue line.
-Excluding the City Forex acquisition in February, gross profit was £16.8 million (an increase of 40.4%).
+Excluding the City Forex acquisition in February, gross profit was £16.8m (an increase of 40.4%).
 This reflects margin enhancements delivered by the success of our strategy of supply chain rationalisation and improved management of direct costs, which is continuing into 2019.
-Accordingly, operating expenses increased by only 40% relative to the previous year, materially lower than the percentage increase in revenues.
+Accordingly, operating expenses increased by only 40% relative to the previous year, materially lower than the percentage increase in revenues